History of Changsha: Sui and Tang dynasties

-In the Tang dynasty (618-907), Changsha was set as Tanzhou and later as Changsha Prefecture.
+In the Tang dynasty (618-907), Changsha was set as Tanzhou and later as Changsha Commandery.

 In the middle Tang dynasty, the economy in Changsha became increasingly prosperous, Liuyang saw a rise of production of fireworks, and Changsha Tongguan Kiln (铜官窑) invented underglaze painted porcelain.
 At the time, the Buddhism flourished, Miyin Temple was established in Ningxiang and Shishuang Temple was built in Liuyang.

 Since the Zhenguan Period of Tang dynasty, talented people gathered in Changsha in succession.
 Ouyang Xun and his son were proficient in both regular and cursive calligraphies.
 Huaisu was famous for his vivid and powerful penmanship.
 Du Fu, Li Bai, Han Yu, Meng Haoran, Li Shangyin, Zhang Jiuling and many other celebrities have served as an official, or settled in Changsha, leaving innumerable popular poetic inscriptions.

 Five Dynasties and Ten Kingdoms

 In the Five Dynasties and Ten Kingdoms (907-960), in the 2nd year of Tiancheng Period of Later Tang dynasty (927), the king of Chu, Ma Yin, founded Chu Kingdom and set Changsha as its capital.
 The north city wall extended to the area around Xiangya Road (湘雅路) which was located to the south of today's Kaifu Temple.
 Longxi County (龙喜县) was set up in southeastern Changsha, and Luzhiling (鹿芝岭) of Huangxing Town was the county seat.
 Ma's kingdom was committed to actively developing agriculture, industry and commerce.
 As it became stronger, the kingdom established Huichun Park, Jiayan Hall, Bixiang Palace and Jiulong Palace successively at south and north area of the city, later, Kaifu Temple was built at Huichun Park, facilitating the development of Buddhism.

 In the 2nd year of Guangshun Period in the Later Zhou dynasty (952), Bian Hao, the general of Southern Tang kingdom, invaded the Chu kingdom, leading the demise of the Chu kingdom.